abreumatheus/scanapi-intellisense/README.md

 # Scanapi - IntelliSense

-A extension that provides code completion for the [ScanApi](https://github.com/scanapi/scanapi) specification.<bR>
+An extension that provides code completion for the [ScanApi](https://github.com/scanapi/scanapi) specification.<bR>
 Check Scanapi's [documentation](https://github.com/scanapi/scanapi) for futher information about the specification.

 ## Installing